Gnosder/Gaming/Herald's of Gaxton/Azis Lla.md/Journey to the Bridge D1.md

   Slam (Claw, tackle) +16 2d12+12
 Abilities
   Spore Coat: Melee attacks against it create a temporary spore cloud that obscures vision for 1 round.
-  Spre Crawler: Unhindered by fungai and can move through them as though they were normal terrain.
+  Spore Crawler: Unhindered by fungai and can move through them as though they were normal terrain.

 ## Damaged Security Frame
 lvl 6 security frame Soldier 40xp